 Who Conducts Usability Testing?
 And Who Are the Users?

-Ideally, you’d want someone with some UX experience facilitating the test, but if you don’t have one of those, anyone can conduct a usability test – it’s easy!
-All you need is the product (we’ll continue with a website as an example), a video recorder (screen recording software for a website), a microphone and a list of tasks.
-Thus, designers, developers, project managers and CEOs can all conduct usability tests.
+Ideally, you’d want someone with some UX experience facilitating the test, but it isn’t difficult to do on your own.
+All you need is the product (we’ll continue with a website as an example), a video recorder (screen recording software for a website), a microphone, and a list of tasks.
+Thus, designers, developers, project managers, and CEOs can all conduct usability tests.

-Testing can be a completely internal process, where in-house employees do the testing, or you can hire users to come in and perform testing.
-There are also websites that offer remote, unmoderated testing, but I’ll talk about those more later.
+Testing can be a completely internal process, in which in-house employees do it, or you can hire users to come in and perform it. websites offer remote, unmoderated testing.

 How Do I Do It?

-- 1. Identify users – It helps to have users similar to the real users of the product, but this is not absolutely necessary.
+It helps to have users similar to the real users of the product, but this is not absolutely necessary.
 Most human brains are similar in terms of performing tasks.
-Also, you only need five users.
+Also, you need only five users.